Jeddah: Terrorism

-On 6 December 2004, a group of five men associated with the terrorist group Al-Qaeda (Al-Qaeda Organization in the Arabian Peninsula) conducted a mid-day attack on the U.S. Consulate, which killed five Consulate workers.
-The group was led by Fayez ibn Awwad Al-Jeheni, a former member of the Saudi religious police.
-Two other assailants were subsequently identified by the Saudi authorities as residents of Jeddah's Al-Jamia suburb and other slums on Saudi Arabia's increasingly urbanized west coast.
-Buildings were attacked, hostages taken and used as human shields, and the U.S. and non-U.S. staff were under siege, although the chancery/consular section building itself was never penetrated.
+At mid-day on 6 December 2004, militants loyal to the regional affiliate of the terrorist group Al-Qaeda launched an attack on the U.S. Consulate, killing five employees.
+The group was led by Fayez ibn Awwad Al-Jeheni, a former member of the religious police.
+Two of the other assailants were subsequently identified by Saudi authorities as residents of Jeddah's Al-Jamia suburb and other slums on Saudi Arabia's increasingly urbanized west coast.
+Buildings were attacked, hostages taken and used as human shields, targeting both Americans and non-Americans alike.
+Despite enduring a protracted siege, the chancery/consular section of the building was never penetrated.
 Closed-circuit video feeds documented that the Saudi security personnel assigned to protect the facility fled when the vehicle holding the terrorists pulled up to the front gate and ran past the Delta barrier.
-Inside the compound, however, an armed Saudi security guard employed by the embassy shot and killed one terrorist before being fatally shot himself.
+Inside the compound, however, an armed Saudi security guard employed by the embassy shot and killed one of the five terrorists before being fatally shot himself.

 The attackers spread and ignited a flammable liquid on the front of the chancery building, and opened fire on the front doors, both of which actions did not have any penetrating effect.
 The Consulate's U.S. Marines released tear gas in front of the chancery building, but the terrorists had already left that location.
 More than an hour later, Saudi special forces made it through traffic and, along with others from their unit who arrived in a helicopter, fought to retake the compound.
-Two of the terrorists were killed in the final fight, with another dying later in hospital and the final militant being captured alive.
-Four Saudi special forces and a further 10 hostages were wounded in the crossfire.
+In the final shootout, two of the terrorists were killed, with another dying later in hospital, and one militant was captured alive.
+Four Saudi special forces and a further ten hostages were wounded in the crossfire.